ufbx/ufbx.github.io/site/advanced/build-options.md

 ## Math

 *ufbx* needs some functions from the standard `<math.h>` library.
-The implementation of these may vary a bit depending on the platform, so if you need bit-exact results on all environments you can override the math library.
+The implementation of these may vary depending on the platform, so if you need bit-exact results on all environments you can override the math library.

 If you define `UFBX_EXTERNAL_MATH`, *ufbx* will use the following externally defined functions instead: